makinenvilma/food-reviews/README.md

 # Food Reviews

-A place to keep restaurant reviews that would otherwise stay in the notes app on my phone and never be found again.
-Every review gives the place one to five stars and splits the write-up into taste, sides, service and an overall verdict, so two meals eaten a year apart are still comparable.
-Everything exists in both Finnish and English.
+A restaurant review site built with Django and Wagtail.
+Every review rates the place from one to five stars and splits the write-up into taste, sides, service and an overall verdict, which keeps reviews written months apart comparable.
+Content is written in the Wagtail admin and exists in both Finnish and English.

 ## Status

-Usable and has real content in it.
-Reviews are written in the Wagtail admin rather than in code.
+Working and in use, with real reviews in the database.

 Working right now: